The Knickerbocker Hotel: Features

 The modern Knickerbocker Hotel contains 330 guestrooms.
 27 of the rooms are advertised as junior suites, while four are labeled as signature suites.
-Hotel dining includes the Charlie Palmer Steak IV restaurant; Jake's coffee shop; The Martini Lounge; and a sushi bar, AKOYA, inside its St. Cloud rooftop bar overlooking Times Square.
+Hotel dining includes the Charlie Palmer Steak IV restaurant; Jake's coffee shop; The Martini Lounge; and a sushi bar, Akoya, inside its St. Cloud rooftop bar overlooking Times Square.
 The hotel's total interior space is about 300,000 ft2.

 The first Hotel Knickerbocker originally had 556 guestrooms, 400 of which contained baths.
 The Knickerbocker was described in Architects and Builders Magazine as having "magnificent equipment and excellent service".
 The Knickerbocker's various artworks were a prominent part of the original interior design, having been installed as a way to enhance the interior character at a relatively low cost.
 A critic for the Architectural Record praised the interior design, saying: "There are few hotels in the country in the appearance of which such uniform good taste has been displayed", although the same critic took issue with the interior layout.
 Connecting the various floors were four passenger elevators and four freight and service elevators.
 The original hotel had five hundred clocks, which were made in Paris and maintained by an employee who was specifically tasked with winding them each day.
+The modern hotel has only 330 rooms.

-Little evidence remains of the original design, particularly after the first version of the hotel had been converted into an office building in 1920.
+During much of the 20th century, the hotel interiors were used as office space, but by 2015 these stories had been converted back to hotel suites.
+Little evidence remains of the original design.
 On the upper stories, the only remnants of the original design were radiators and terrazzo floors.
+The 2015 hotel renovation redesigned the interiors in a modernist style.